Current Grad Students

 Research Interests

-O’Gwynn, S. (2023) The Big Bang Theory: Narrative of the Incel.
-To be presented at National Communication Association Conference.
+Best Student Paper, Theater, Film, and New Media Division: O'Gwynn, S. (2023) The Big Bang Theory: Narrative of the Incel.
+Presented at 2023 National Communication Association Conference.

 Under Review